 Have you noticed that your Himalayan Salt Lamp has gotten dirty, but you’re afraid to clean it?
 Not to worry, I’ll show you the easiest way to clean your Himalayan Salt Lamp.

 I love the glow of my Himalayan Salt Lamp by my bedside.
 I typically have it on all day long up until bedtime.

 I recently noticed that my Himalayan Salt Lamp had gotten dirty.

 It looked almost like it has collected all of the dust in the room and tried to soak it up in the salt.
-That makes sense since Himalayan Salt Lamps are supposed to reduce allergy symptoms.
+That makes sense since Himalayan Salt Lamps are supposed to help reduce allergens in the area too.

 I wanted to clean it, but I wasn’t sure how.
 Did I use a cleanser?
 Just water?
 No liquid?
 Here’s what worked for me.

 Start by warming your Himalayan Salt Lamp up by turning on the light.
 The warmth will help it dry quickly as you clean it.

 You’ll want to use a clean, soft white cloth.
 I like white because you can see the dust and dirt that you’re removing and know once you’re removing salt instead of grime.

 Soak your clean, white cloth in warm water, then ring it out, but not too much.
 I didn’t want to melt the salt because I love my lamp, so I started with an area that wasn’t super visible.
 I recommend doing the same so that you can get a feel for cleaning your lamp.

 Start rubbing the dirty area with your white cloth, checking to see when what you’re rubbing starts coming out clean.
 That’s when you know you’ve made your way through the dirt and dust down into the salt.
 The salt really didn’t melt much at all, which surprised me.
 Having the lamp on and the salt warm is key.